blacklightpy/vaultofknowledge/Examples of Duality arising from Non-Duality.md

 - Circle and its Elements - Sectors, etc. (Sectors are part of the circle, they are not separate from it)

-If people say God is beyond space, so he can create space out of nothingness, by command
+If people say God is beyond space, so he can create space out of nothingness, by command,